crsh/papaja/README.md

 # papaja
-papaja is a R-package in the making including a [pandoc](http://johnmacfarlane.net/pandoc/) template that can be used with [RStudio](http://www.rstudio.com/) to produce complete manscripts (in PDF format), which conform with the American Psychology Association (APA) manuscript guidelines (6th Edition), from [RMarkdown](http://rmarkdown.rstudio.com/)-files.
+papaja is a R-package in the making including a [pandoc](http://johnmacfarlane.net/pandoc/) template that can be used with [RStudio](http://www.rstudio.com/) to produce complete manscripts (in PDF format), which conform with the American Psychological Association (APA) manuscript guidelines (6th Edition), from [RMarkdown](http://rmarkdown.rstudio.com/)-files.
 To do so, papaja uses the LaTeX document class [apa6](http://www.ctan.org/pkg/apa6).

 In the future, I hope to add R functions to easily report statistics and wrap everything up nicely in an R-Package to facilitate the setup.
 Any contributions are welcome.